williamslsy/engineering-challenge-frontend/README.md

 ### Building UI as Close to the Design as Possible

-**Shadcn-UI and TailwindCSS**:
+**Shadcn-ui and TailwindCSS**:

-- Shadcn/Radix-UI was used for consistent UI components.
+- Shadcn/Radix-ui was used for consistent UI components.
 - I employed TailwindCSS for custom styling and responsive design, ensuring the UI closely matched the provided design.

 ### Auto-Saving User Input

-**Performance Optimization**: Given the current server limitations and issues, I initially considered implementing a manual save approach to improve performance.
-However, to meet the task requirements, I opted for a dynamic approach that combines auto-save and manual save.
+**Performance Optimization**: Given the current server limitations and issues, I initially implemented a manual save approach to improve experience and performance.
+However, to meet the task requirements, I opted for a dynamic approach that includes the auto-save feature required.

 1. **Local Storage for Persistence**:

    - `localStorage` was used to store user inputs, ensuring data persistence across sessions.
-This approach minimizes data loss and enhances user experience by maintaining state even when the page is refreshed.
+This approach minimizes data loss and enhances user experience by maintaining state even when the page is refreshed or when the user revisits.

 2. **Debounced Save to Endpoint**:
    - Implemented debouncing using `lodash.debounce` to delay the save operation until the user stops typing for a specified duration, reducing the number of server requests and improving performance.